amfern/opencv-debs/README.md

-# Precompiled opencv debian package for ubuntu 18.04 bionic
+# Precompiled opencv debian package for ubuntu

 This project uses buildx to build open cv pacakge for arm64.